thordrive/dev-convention/Development-Convention-Guides/C++-Convention-Guide.md

 ## C++ Standard
 - Use `std::numbers::pi` instead of `M_PI`.
 - Use `std::chrono::steady_clock` or `std::chrono::system_clock` instead of `std::chrono::high_resolution_clock`.
+  - Do not use `std::chrono::system_clock` when you need monotonic time increments assurances.

 ## Conditional Statements
 - Use ternary operators when code can be concise without compromising readability.